Residual Diffusion Bridge Model for Image Restoration: Experiments

 \subsection{Comparative Experiments}

 We compare our RDBM with several representative universal methods across five challenge image restoration tasks. \\ \textbf{Visual comparison.} The qualitative results are illustrated in Fig.~\ref{fig:rainy}.
 For more results, please refer to Suppl.~\ref{sec:suppl_H}.
 Obviously, our method generates high-quality results that are the most similar to ground-truth compared with other methods. \\ \textbf{Quantitative evaluation.} We present quantitative results in Tab.~\ref{Tab_comparative}.
-Clearly, RDBM-L attains great performance improvement across all tasks by a large margin, culminating in average gains of 1.55 dB in PSNR.
-For fairness, we also evaluate several lightweight RDBM variants.
-Notably, RDBM-B also gets the best average PSNR and SSIM with fewer parameters than competing methods, highlighting the effectiveness of our design.
+Clearly, RDBM-L attains great performance improvement across all tasks by a large margin, culminating in average gains of 1.55 dB in PSNR and 0.013 in SSIM.
+For fair comparisons, we also evaluate several lightweight RDBM variants.
+Notably, RDBM-B also attains the best average metrics with fewer parameters, highlighting the effectiveness of our design.
 Moreover, our models exhibit high scalability across different parameter levels.
-In conclusion, our method is the most competitive.
+In conclusion, our method outperforms others and is the most competitive.